WGSL-Specific Functionalities

 ConstantBuffer, (RW/RasterizerOrdered)StructuredBuffer, (RW/RasterizerOrdered)ByteAddressBuffer

 ConstantBuffer translates to the uniform address space with read access mode in WGSL.
 ByteAddressBuffer and RWByteAddressBuffer translate to array<u32> in the storage address space, with the read and read_write access modes in WGSL, respectively.
-StructuredBuffer and RWStructuredBuffer with struct type T translate to array<T> in the storage address space, with with the read and read_write access modes in WGSL, respectively.
+StructuredBuffer and RWStructuredBuffer with struct type T translate to array<T> in the storage address space, with the read and read_write access modes in WGSL, respectively.

 Interlocked operations